It seems that comparison-shopping, discounting and getting the best price is all that drives customers any more.

 - Ease of Use - A quality product should be more intuitive to use.

-- Flexibility - Premium products provide for options when using a product
+- Flexibility - Premium products provide options when using a product

 - Convenience – Less hassle with warranties if something does go wrong

-The most important lesson to be learned from the points above is to not allow your sales staff to succumb to the premise that a more costly item is simply overpriced.
+The most important lesson to be learned from the points above is not to allow your sales staff to succumb to the premise that a more costly item is overpriced.

-That’s really important because, as I covered in my special report on the Millennial Generation – that’s what they - including your employees - think about most everything.
+That’s really important because, as I covered in my special report on the Millennial Generation – that’s what they - including your employees - think about almost everything.

 Don’t believe me?

-How about the time I was in California looking for a new remote at the Apple store.
-While the clerk was swiping my card I remembered I needed a new 1T external drive.
-She said, “Don’t buy it from us, we’re too overpriced.”
-And with that she went over to a computer, and with a few clicks had printed me a copy of a Newegg sell sheet for one.
-She thought she was doing the smart thing I'm sure.
+How about when I was in California looking for a new remote at the Apple store?
+While the clerk swiped my card, I remembered I needed a new 1T external drive.
+She said, “Don’t buy it from us.
+We’re too overpriced.”
+And with that, she went over to a computer and, with a few clicks, printed me a copy of a Newegg sell sheet for one.
+I'm sure she thought she was doing the smart thing.

 If your premium products do deliver more value, then it is essential that your retail sales training program impart this message to your team.

-Checkout my new online virtual retail sales training here.
+Check out my online virtual retail sales training here.

 The Bottom Line

 Consumers arrive at a retail store looking for advice that they could not find online.
-It’s an opportunity for the retailer and their staff to prove their own value to the customer by providing good advice on an array of products – not just what is cheapest.
+It’s an opportunity for the retailer and their staff to prove their value to the customer by providing sound advice on various products – not just what is cheapest.

 Give your customer the benefit of the doubt and explain all their options.